cloudacademy/angular-instructor-demos/10-router/README.md

         </nav>
         ```

-### Start The Application
+### 3.3 Review Changes

--   Start Angular Development Server if not yet started:
+1. Start Angular Development Server if not yet started:

-    ```
+    ```.bash
     npx -p @angular/cli ng serve  --host 0.0.0.0
     ```
-- Otherwise refresh the browser tab to see updated view.
+    > _Otherwise refresh the browser tab to see updated view._

-## Bind Route Info to Component Inputs
+## 4. Bind Route Info to Component Inputs

-### Enable Route Processing
+### 4.1 Enable Route Processing

-- Open `src/app/app.config.ts` file and do the following:
+1. Open `src/app/app.config.ts` file and do the following:
     - Import `withComponentInputBinding` from the `@angular/router`.
     - update `provideRouter` method with the following:

-        ```
+        ```.js
           providers: [provideRouter(routes, withComponentInputBinding())]
         ```

-### Update the component to have an Input matching the name of the parameter
+### 4.2 Update the component to have an Input matching the name of the parameter

--   Open `src/app/components/first/first.component.ts` and add the following code:
+1. Open `src/app/components/first/first.component.ts` and add the following code:

-    ```
+    ```.js
     @Component({
         selector: 'app-first',
         standalone: true,